Mirugam: Critical reception

-Sify wrote "The film strikes a chord because the concern of the director to highlight the plight of an AIDSpatient in the post interval scenes is facetious.
+Sify wrote "The film strikes a chord because the concern of the director to highlight the plight of an AIDS patient in the post interval scenes is facetious.
 Throughout the film the director becomes more of a voyeur and dialogues loaded with sexual overtones.
 And surely Samy knows the difference between exploitation and cause-orientation".
-Rediff.com wrote "Watch Mirugam for some realistically done rural fare.
+Pavithra Srinivasan of Rediff.com wrote "Watch Mirugam for some realistically done rural fare.
 With all the dollops of sex, action, and messages, it harks back to the good old masala genre, spiced according to today's specifications."
-Behindwoods wrote "While the AIDS issue could have remained the focus of the movie, Sami, on the other hand, indulges mostly in other shoddy matters providing it with an overdose of sex delving too much into it.
-His lack of clear conviction on the subject is glaringly visible that probably made him adopt other ways and means reducing the movie to a mediocre product."